Consult your personalized exam timetable in uoZone to confirm the time and place of your exams.

 Please consult Academic Regulation 9.5 for details regarding the justification of absence from an examination or of late submission of assignments.

-In general, we will accept to defer an exam for the following reasons:
+In general, we will accept to defer a final exam for the following reasons:

 - First-order conflict: two exams on the same date, same time